idiap/buslr/README.md

 Clone the repo and do
 ```
 cd buslr/local
-./Configure.sh
+cp Configure.example configure.sh # Edit if necessary
+./configure.sh
 make <package name>
 ```
-The package is built in `local` and installed to `local` unless the appropriate line in `Configure.sh` is changed.
+The package is built in `local` and installed to `local` unless the appropriate line in `configure.sh` is changed.
 You can set:
 ```
 export PATH=<path-to-buslr>/local/bin
 ```
-to access the builds.
+to access the builds, or do `source <path-to-buslr>/local/etc/buslrvars.sh` to set other appropriate variables too.
+Set the `INHIBIT` line in `configure.sh` to inhibit building of packages for which you might have a system version (typically `cuda` or `mkl`).

 ## To use conda